 Artfully prepared by executive chef David Fhima, along with his very talented sous chef Tyler Drake, our first course was the Seafood Tangine, a family recipe of Charmoula and seasonal, sustainable, seafood of mussels with Chilean Sea Bass topped over a bed of fresh vegetables and prepared in its juices.
 The process of slow simmering this dish takes a full eight hours before it’s finally served in a clay covered pot.
 The Seafood Tangine was a pleasantly surprising combination of aromatic flavors that instantly infused the air as soon as the lid was removed – delicious!

 Upon request, David brought a side of couscous to the table.
 “They say the palate remembers a lot,” explains David as he talks about the importance of combining invigorating flavors and textures into his food.
-It was the perfect addition to help absorb some of the robust sauce from this savory dish.
+It was the perfect addition to absorb some of the robust sauce from this savory dish.
 Although a few of the guests would have preferred slightly less spice to the Tangine, I thought it was an excellent balance of culinary flavors infused with subtle spiciness and the distinct essence that is a familiar character with Moroccan cuisine.
-Beyond the spicy flavor, our table of guests unanimously agreed that the Tangine was such an unexpected delight, that their plates might have been scraped clean had they not been saving room for the next course.
+Beyond the spicy flavor, our table of guests unanimously agreed that the Tangine was such an unexpected delight, that they would scrape their plates clean had they not been saving room for the next course.

 Laughter was a large part of the atmosphere at our table as David casually tossed a freshly baked roll of bread across the table to an unsuspecting guest, proudly explaining, “In the Moroccan tradition, you only pass the bread at funerals or somber occasions.
 When you are breaking bread with family and friends, it is always a celebration, and so you throw the bread to one another.”

-It is said that behind every successful man is a brilliant wife.
-David’s wife, Lori, is blessed with both beauty and grace as was displayed when she joyfully greeted us with her infectious smile and bubbly personality upon arriving at the restaurant.
+As the old saying goes, “Behind every successful man is a brilliant wife.”, David’s wife, Lori, is blessed with both beauty and grace as was displayed when she joyfully greeted us with her infectious smile and bubbly personality upon arriving at the restaurant.
 Lori manages all of the social media, marketing, catering and onsite events for FACES mears park.
-Her steadfast dedication to the happiness of the clientele who frequents their restaurant is apparent in her beautiful spirit of hospitality.
-In fact, one of our impressively knowledgeable servers was David and Lori’s daughter, Chloe, who was more than happy to share her wealth of understanding of the history of the restaurant, her father’s culinary background, and the details of the food served.
+Her steadfast dedication to the happiness of the clientele who frequents their restaurant is apparent in her spirit of hospitality.
+In fact, one of our most knowledgeable servers was David and Lori’s daughter, Chloe, who was more than happy to share her wealth of understanding of the history of the restaurant, her father’s culinary background, and the details of the food served.
 The Fhimas bring a refreshing approach to the phrase “Family business” by making their customers feel celebrated and welcomed.

 As the night came to a close, our new friend David Fhima graciously thanked us for coming to enjoy the chef’s table experience with him and invited us to come back anytime.
-I have no doubt that FACES mears park has made a brand new set of friends from the my community.
+I do not doubt that FACES mears park has made a brand new set of friends from my community.
 And since we are all friends now, when the bread comes to the table, we’ll be throwing it instead of passing it.

-I am looking forward to experience the rebirth of this amazing restaurant! -Lisa
+I am looking forward to experiencing the rebirth of this fantastic restaurant! -Lisa